 Angelica is the one who plots with Coco and ends up getting imprisoned with all the kids, then being left behind by the Reptar mech, knocked off a bridge when it crashes through it, clings for dear life on his nostril, gets sprayed with imitation boogers, gripped in his hand, tossed up the Eiffel Tower, thrown into his mouth, swung round trying to climb a ladder, and so on and so forth.

 Humongous Mecha: The Reptar robot and the Super Escargot used in the parades and plays.
 The babies pilot the former to escape from the warehouse.
 Jean-Claude chases them in the latter.

-Late Arrival Spoiler: If you haven't seen the movie already, then hopefully you haven't also seen the episodes of the show that came after it, which would spoil that Kira marries Chuckie's dad, and Kimi becomes Chuckie's step-sister.
+Late Arrival Spoiler: If you haven't seen the movie already, then hopefully you haven't also seen the episodes of the show that came after it, which would spoil that Kira marries Chuckie's dad, and Chuckie and Kimi become stepsiblings.

 McNinja: The park uses ninjas as security guards.
 More justified than most examples because the park is run by Japanese.
 They're don't seem all that competent, however, if a pack of babies can outsmart them.

 Mistreatment-Induced Betrayal: Angelica was in cahoots with Coco until the latter revealed that she was never going to go through with her promises to her and has her locked up with the rest of the kids.
 Also, Kira is an interesting inversion of this trope; Coco treats her...marginally less horribly than most people, but Kira eventually turns on her upon seeing how badly Coco treats other people (especially children).

 My God, What Have I Done? : Angelica's reaction when realizing the consequences of her helping Coco through the whole movie.
 She even admits that it was the lowest thing she had ever done and laments how at times she just can't stop herself from being a little Alpha Bitch.